South Africa Tour – Mandela’s Legacy

 Visit to a local school before departure to Johannesburg.
 Lunch overlooking the Drakensberg.
 Then cross Vaal River to country’s financial hub, Gauteng, for dinner in Johannesburg with Don Ncube, ANC Sandton Branch chairman; political commentator Denis Beckett, Ann Bernstein, CEO of think-tank the Centre for Development and Enterprise, and Dr Paul Davis of the Aurum Institute.

 City Council, Constitutional Court, Wits, Prison, Soweto

 Early breakfast with Official Opposition leader Mike Moriarty to examine Johannesburg, a city whose annual budget exceeds that of Botswana, Mozambique and Angola combined.
 Tour Constitutional Court building with its politically relevant art works, with a briefing on Court’s current political and judicial role.
 Tour of Old Fort Prison in the grounds, home for many political prisoners for years.
 Lunch at Johannesburg Stock Exchange.
-Drive to Rustenberg, dinner with geologist, platinum mine employers and workers.
-Stay at Royal Bafokeng hotel, where facilities were purpose built for English soccer team for 2010 World Cup.
+TBC Drive to Rustenberg, dinner with geologist, platinum mine employers and workers.

 Day Six – Mining

 Breakfast at a platinum or gold mine, possibility of going underground.
 An explanation of how South Africa’s extraordinary mineral and metal resource wealth was laid down over billions of years, how long it will last and how difficult it is to get out of the ground.
 Later we head to Soweto; we visit the Hector Petersen memorial, Winnie Mandela’s home, a school and Regina Mundi, a famous church that provided shelter during apartheid.
 Dinner in Soweto.